 From October 30, 2000 to November 17, 2000, Transwestern posted a notice of open season.
 As a result of the response to the open season, Transwestern is planning a 150,000 expansion of its mainline (the Red Rock Expansion).
 Shippers that responded on time to the open season were contacted with further information regarding Transwestern’s proposed mainline expansion, including criteria for bidding.
 The deadline for binding bids from open season respondents was March 2, 2001.

-To the extent that Transwestern has not received binding bids for capacity on the proposed expansion, Transwestern is continuing to solicit bids from open season respondents as well as all other interested parties.
-Interested parties should submit bids conforming to the criteria listed below.
+To the extent that Transwestern has not received binding bids for all of the capacity on the proposed expansion, Transwestern is continuing to solicit bids from open season respondents as well as all other interested parties.
+[I’m trying to create the implication that we have contracted for some of the capacity without actually saying so] Interested parties should submit bids conforming to the criteria listed below.

 If you have questions or need further information, please contact [marketing representative] at [number].